MicrosoftDocs/cpp-docs/docs/mfc/reference/crebarctrl-class.md

  A pointer to a [CPalette](../../mfc/reference/cpalette-class.md) object specifying the rebar control's current palette.

 ### Remarks
- Note that this member function uses a `CPalette` object as its return value, rather than an `HPALETTE`.
+ Note that this member function uses a `CPalette` object as its return value, rather than an HPALETTE.

 ### Example
  [!code-cpp[NVC_MFC_CReBarCtrl#5](../../mfc/reference/codesnippet/cpp/crebarctrl-class_3.cpp)]